-6.9 Local authorities should make clear any limitations in their action plans and show the extent to which they rely on actions by others, such as SEPA, Transport Scotland and the Scottish and UK Governments, to work towards meeting the objectives.
-The plan should show how other bodies have been involved in its development.
+6.18 Local authorities should also make clear any limitations in their action plans and show the extent to which they rely on actions by outside bodies and the Scottish and UK Governments, to work towards meeting the objectives.
+The action plan should clearly show how other outside bodies have been involved in its development and where measures contained within the action plan are the responsibility (whether partly or solely) of others to meet.